Introduction

 Set Up a Clean and Spacious Work Area

-Importance: A well-organized work area minimizes the risk of accidents and allows for efficient tool movement and operation.
+Importance: A clean and organized workspace lowers the chances of accidents and allows for smooth tool movement.

 How to Prepare: